Ph-IRES/workshop_data-analysis/statistics/biodiversity/README.md

 	Note that Rtools is required but not found, so I followed the instructions given above to install Rtools

+---

-2. Wrangle data into format compatible with vegan.
+## Getting Started: Wrangle data into format compatible with vegan.

 	For the species count data, each column is a taxon and each row is a unique site or observation